Learn to Meditate

 A meditation practice

-Your dedication in sitting on the floor, sitting on a chair, or lying down for a period of time, with your intention of meditation, is a request from you to God…
+Meditation is where you set aside some time to connect with your Creator, in a simple and straightforward way, where your dedication in sitting on the floor, sitting on a chair, or lying down for however long that might be, is a request from you to God…

 You are asking God to take away from you what is holding you back.
 You are asking God to help you take responsibility for your own life.
 When you take the time to meditate, everything you experience during that time will be perfect for you.